 - The only acceptable grounds for appeal are: a lapse of process that might have made a difference in the outcome, persuasive new evidence, or an inappropriate sanction.
 The petition for an appeal must address one or more of these three grounds in detail.

-- A petition for an appeal, from either the faculty member or the student, must be given to the Academic Dean within five business days from the day the ACC decision was sent or within a calendar week should the decision occur at the end of a semester or before an academic break period.
+- A petition for an appeal, from either the complainant or the accused, must be given to the Academic Dean within five business days from the day the ACC decision was sent or within a calendar week should the decision occur at the end of a semester or before an academic break period.
+The Dean will determine if there are acceptable grounds for an appeal to go forward to an Appeals Council.
+Should the Dean determine there are not acceptable grounds, the matter ends with the decision of the Dean.

 - The Hearing Officer of the Appeals Board receives the petition and with the board members, considers the merit of the appeal.
 This may require a review of the file of the proceeding.